RuntimeTools/javametrics/README.md

 Requirements: Maven

-To build javametrics, run `mvn install` from the root project.
-This will build the javametrics.jar file, the javametrics.war file and also create the required asm.jar packages.
+To build javametrics, run `mvn clean package` from the root project.
+This will build a zip file in the distribution directory containing

-The files will appear under java/target and web/target
+`javametrics-agent.jar`, `javametrics-web.war` and a `lib/` directory with the `asm*.jar` files.

 ## Source code
 The source code for Application Metrics for Java is available in the [Javametrics Github project](http://github.com/RuntimeTools/javametrics).